 - Pinch of salt

 - In a medium bowl, stir yeast into warm water; set aside.
-In a large bowl combine cake mix, salt and 4 cups of the flour.
+In the bowl of a stand mixer, combine cake mix, salt and 4 cups of the flour.
 Stir in the yeast and water.
 Gradually add the last 1/2 cup flour until the dough pulls away from the sides of the bowl and a soft but slightly sticky dough forms.

 - Cover with plastic wrap and let rise in a warm place until dough is doubled in size, about 60 minutes.